Reading:

 Online consumers know where to search for good prices.
 Don’t you do so when you’re shopping online?
 It’s highly likely that you’d prefer the store at the top.

-That’s why most of your competitors try to offer the best deal, and you have to know where your prices stand against theirs.
+That’s why most of your competitors try to offer the best deal, and you must know where your prices stand against theirs.

 But before anything else, define the competition.
 Who else sells the same products you sell, and who offers substitute products to yours?
 The first category is your direct competition, and the latter is indirect competition.